ktetsuyama/semantic-refactor/README.md

 ## Credits

 I collaborated with Alex Baumgartner to hunt and squash bugs.
+I also discussed this homework with Morgan Carolin, Druv Goswamy, Meera G K, Aileen Nguyen, George Schiltz, and Aster Oliva.

 Tutorials used: